Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/ucob/en/01_twintania.md

 # Twintania

+Twintania's mechanics start with a basic loop that slowly gets more elaborate as the fight progresses.
+This phase can be broken down into three sub-phases, each pushed by Twintania's HP.

+---

 ## Part 1: 100% HP - 75% HP

 Twintania's first phase is a basic introduction to what to expect- Twisters, and the Fireball stack.
 The phase lasts until Twintania is pushed below 75% HP.